Top of the Class: The Figlak Brothers are the next big siblings in MMA

 Fighting in two of the most stacked divisions, the brothers are confident when they look towards the upper echelon of the division.
 “When I get to the top of the UFC in a couple years time, it would be great to test my self against Gaethje, Poirier and McGregor,” said Mike.
 “I believe with my fighting style, the fights would be incredible.”

 He’s not wrong.
 But that is if those men are still fighting when Mike enters the top-10 of the UFC.
-As for Matt, when looking at the top of the welterweight division, he feels he’s the missing puzzle piece at 170.
+As for Matt, when looking at the top of the welterweight division, he feels he’s the missing puzzle piece.
 “I think with a few more fights under my belt, I will fit right in the top of the UFC welterweight division.
 And with my style of fighting will have exciting fights and finishes in the UFC.”

 There’s no doubt that the dedication and sacrifice is starting to pay off for the brothers.
 Dreams are within reach and everything is in sight.
 There will come a time where both men have nothing left to prove on the regional scene, and it seems like the time is nearing.